Pijamas hombre cómodos de calidad

 Sustainable Textiles

-You can think of natural sounding materials like cotton, hemp, or even bamboo, but are they really sustainable?
+One might think of materials that sound natural like cotton, hemp, or even bamboo, but are they really sustainable?

-The most sustainable materials use a circular or closed-loop system, recycling waste and putting it back into production.
-They must be durable, ethical and affordable.
-Cotton likes to call itself "the fabric of our lives," but should it be?
-You have to analyze some of the most sustainable fabrics that exist and thus you can have a clearer picture on the subject
+The most sustainable materials employ a circular or closed-loop system, recycling waste and putting it back into production.
+They must be durable, ethical, and affordable.
+Cotton likes to call itself “the fabric of our lives,” but should it be?
+Some of the most sustainable woven fabrics need to be analyzed to have a clearer picture of the topic.

-The following provides the necessary information on some of the most sustainable fabrics currently on the market.
+Below is the necessary information about some of the most sustainable woven fabrics currently on the market.

 Recycled Cotton:

-Used to make everything from T-shirts, pajamas and even jeans, cotton can be found in almost every closet.
+Used to make everything from t-shirts, pajamas to jeans, cotton can be found in almost every wardrobe.
 It sounds natural, and it is, but not all cotton is the same.
 Cotton crops consume water and are prone to pests.
-Organic cotton does not use pesticides, but it represents only 0.7% of total cotton production and still does not solve the problem of water use.
+Organic cotton does not use pesticides, but it accounts for only 0.7% of total cotton production and still does not solve the water use problem.

-Through a mechanical process, the cotton materials are broken down and then re-spun to make new garments.
-This saves water and energy, and much of the material has already been dyed, giving you colors with less burden of environmental damage.
+Through a mechanical process, cotton materials are broken down and then re-spun to make new garments.
+This saves water and energy, and much of the material has already been dyed, giving you colors with less environmental damage load.
 However, it should be noted that the system is not perfect.
 Clothes must be collected and processed, and the recycling process can weaken the fibers.

 Recycled Nylon:

-Nylon is a synthetic fiber found in everything from fishing nets to pantyhose, and of course pajamas that are made all over the world.
-It does not break down easily, so it is infinitely recyclable.
-As a resilient and stretchy material, recycled nylon is ideal for tight-fitting garments and high-performance sportswear.
+Nylon is a synthetic fiber found in everything from fishing nets to pantyhose, and of course the pajamas made worldwide.
+It does not break down easily, making it infinitely recyclable.
+As an elastic and durable material, recycled nylon is ideal for tight-fitting garments and high-performance sportswear.

-However, some environmental production costs still cannot be avoided and as a non-natural material, recycled nylon will remove contaminating microfibers.
+However, some environmental production costs still cannot be avoided, and as a non-natural material, recycled nylon will release contaminating microfibers.

 Recycled Polyester